Logo

 Introduction to CBT for Tinnitus

-In treating people with tinnitus, there is too much attention on the ear and not enough on the brain.
 While it’s true that ear ringing starts with damage to the inner ear, it’s neural network changes in the brain that amplify and perpetuate tinnitus.
 The psychological aspects of tinnitus are just as important as the audiological ones.

 Cognitive Behavioral Therapy (CBT) for tinnitus is a structured therapeutic approach designed to help individuals reframe and reshape their thoughts, feelings, and behaviors.
-CBT recognizes the interconnected nature of psychological well-being and the loudness of ear ringing.
+In treating tinnitus, we must address the importance that negative thoughts have on amplifying tinnitus distress.
+CBT for tinnitus accomplishes this.

 What is cognitive therapy for tinnitus?